 employee, or a daughter or a friend.
 It’s so hard to feel like I’m doing

 anything well at all.
 How do we get out of the negative thought

 We all feel at times like we aren't good enough.
 Sometimes it's because we're in an impossible situation where there simply isn't enough of us to go around.
+(Anybody out there the parent of multiples, or very closely spaced children, or really, any two children?)
 But often -- regardless of the objective situation -- we get stuck in negative thought habits.
 We beat ourselves down, which makes a bad situation worse.
 If we could only support ourselves to feel like we were more than enough, we might be able to make peace with our situation -- or take some step toward making it better.

 The bad news is, the mind is constantly “on.”
-The mind’s job is to observe, judge, run scenarios, and set off alarms.
+The mind thinks its job is to analyze, judge, run scenarios, and set off alarms.
 The mission of the mind is survival, so it’s motivated mostly by fear.
 Happiness is not in its job description.

-Worse yet, the mind's tendency to negativity is often reinforced by the messages we receive in childhood.
-Our parents' words and actions toward us become the belief system that shapes our inner voice.
+Worse yet, the mind's tendency toward negativity is often reinforced by the messages we receive in childhood.
+In fact, as Peggy O'Mara says, our parents' tone of voice with us actually becomes our inner voice.

 The good news is, you can disarm your inner critic.
 You can even transform it into an inspired inner parent, which is something we all need.
+It isn't your mind that's the problem, it's those bad habits the mind gets into.
 So as we head into spring here in North America, I'll be devoting some of these daily posts to mindfulness practices that together add up to a Blueprint to Transform Your Inner Critic.